Blog

 Infinite Arbitration: How One Click Can Take You Out of Court Forever

-Recently, infinite arbitaration clauses have been the center of public outrage, resulting from a dispute where Disney argued that a Disney+ subscriber was required to arbitrate his wife’s wrongful death claim.
+Recently, infinite arbitration clauses have been the center of public outrage, resulting from a dispute where Disney argued that a Disney+ subscriber was required to arbitrate his wife’s wrongful death claim.
 Although Disney backed down on its stance, the argument left open an important question: would Disney have succeeded in compelling arbitration?

 Aug.
 23, 2024